Latest Wilderness news from Ukraine!

 Please also read: Wilderness Education Week in Ukraine

 However way from the main cities and right at the border with Poland, Slovakia and Hungary, the Ukrainian Carpathians are among the most remote – and certainly among the most Wilderness rich – areas the country has to offer.
 A tiny fragment of the 1,500-kilometre range of mountains stretching in an arc from the Czech Republic to Serbia via Poland and Romania, they occupy the westernmost corner of Ukraine and host their share of the wildlife – wolves, bears, lynxes and a variety of plant species – for which the Carpathians are famous.

 The most important fragments of Wilderness are protected through the network of various categories of protected areas.
 The well-known are Carpathian Biosphere Reserve, Gorgany Nature Reserve or National Park Synevyr.
 These protected areas ‘owns’ remarkable Carpathians Wilderness heritage!

 Wilderness Potential in Ukraine

-Nevertheless, even less known, younger protected areas such as National Park Zacharovanij kraj become more and more famous because of their wilderness heritage and even more because of their commitment to improve the management effectiveness and contribute to the European Wilderness Preservation System.
+Nevertheless, even less known, younger protected areas such as National Park Zacharovanij kraj become more and more famous because of their Wilderness heritage and even more because of their commitment to improve the management effectiveness and contribute to the European Wilderness Network.